groupeLIAMG/hypopy/README.md

 - **jointHypoVel** : Joint hypocenter-velocity inversion on a regular grid (cubic cells)
 - **jointHypoVelPS** : Joint hypocenter-velocity inversion of P- and S-wave arrival time data

-See the tutorial for some examples
+See the tutorials for some examples.
+There is also a notebook about the theory.

 ## Requirements